shohanurhossainsourav/SeleniumProject/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple Web Autoamtion with Selenium
+This project is a simple Web Autoamtion with Selenium of this website <a href="http://automationpractice.com/index.php/" target="_blank">AutomationPractice</a>

 ## Technologies
 Project is created with: